vmitchell85/logos-alfred-workflow/readme.md

 - `nlt rom 8` : Opens the NLT Bible to Romans 8

 ## Commands Available
+- `lopen {search term}` - Lists resources that match your term, opens Logos to the selected item
-- `l {search term}` - Searches your entire Logos library for the search term specified
+- `l {search term}` - Opens Logos to a search using your term
-- `lb {search term}` - Searches your Logos Bibles for the search term specified
+- `lb {search term}` - Opens Logos Bibles to a search using your term
-- `lm {search term}` - Searches your Logos Media for the search term specified
+- `lm {search term}` - Opens Logos Media to a search using your term
 - `bible {passage}` - Opens your Preferred Bible (see above) to the specified passage

 ## Translations Available